-In a discussion with Oprah, one of my favorite Spiritual teachers, Rick Warren gave an insight to one of the most important questions of existence: What on earth am I here for?
+In discussion with Oprah, one of my favorite Spiritual teachers, Rick Warren, gave an insight into one of the most essential questions of existence: What on earth am I here for?

-As a motivational speaker and writer, Rick Warren has inspired millions of people through his book 'The Purpose Driven Life' which is my all-time favorite.
+As a motivational speaker and writer, Rick Warren has inspired millions through his book 'The Purpose Driven Life,' my all-time favorite.

-Yes, we tend to find an answer to this thought-provoking question, what on earth am I here for?
+Yes, we find an answer to this thought-provoking question, what on earth am I here for?
 Here are my insights on the topic.

 I've been through this level in life.
-I was not certain about the path I'm taking and the future that lies ahead.
-I have missed productive days and I was contented with what's there at the moment.
+I was not sure about the path I was taking and the future that lay ahead.
+I have missed productive days and was contented with what's there.
 Day after day, I felt incomplete and empty deep inside.
-This was just a recent past; now things have changed and I have taken the vows of a more productive life and a life of purpose.
+This was just a recent past; things have changed, and I have taken the vows of a more productive life and a life of purpose.

-I follow my goals and do things as planned not just to become happy, but to achieve a sense of fulfillment.
+I follow my goals and do things as planned to become happy and achieve a sense of fulfillment.
 It is a strong positive emotion and always lasting.
-Happiness is just temporary while fulfillment is something that leaves an imprint in heart and mind.
+Happiness is just temporary, while fulfillment is something that leaves an imprint in the heart and mind.

 3. The second level is a success.
-People at this level live a comfortable life, have a roof over their heads, and for the most part, have what they want.
-Yet, they still feel unsatisfied and can't figure out why.
+People at this level live a comfortable life, have a roof over their heads, and most have what they want.
+Yet, they still feel unsatisfied and need help figuring out why.
 Are you at the success level?
 If so, describe your life.

 4. What would it take for you to live with purpose?

-To be able to know our purpose, we have to assess ourselves on what are we good at; our excellence.
-I have discovered my skills and doing my best to cultivate them and make better use of them for the achievement of my goals of living a life of purpose.
+To know our purpose, we must assess ourselves on what we are good at; our excellence.
+I have discovered my skills and am doing my best to cultivate them and make better use of them to achieve my goals of living a life of purpose.

 6. Question of intention.
 Is there a purpose for your life?
 If so, what is it?

-I believe that the single most important purpose of living is 'service'.
-My purpose is to give back what I have been given; to share what has been showered and to enjoy a meaningful life.
+I believe the most crucial purpose of living is 'service.'
+My goal is to give back what I have been given, to share what has been showered, and enjoy a meaningful life.

 7. Question of significance.
 Does your life matter?

 Everyone matters in their own way.
-For, me I must believe that my life matters because I have been blessed to serve on my own capacity and ability.
-I have asked, I received, and so I have something to give.
-It doesn't matter to be significant, but what matters is significant living--living with a purpose.
+I must believe in my issues in life because I have been blessed to serve in my own capacity and ability.
+I have asked for and received it, so I have something to give.
+It doesn't matter to be significant, but what matters is meaningful living--living with a purpose.

 © 2013 Del Cusay